Onewheel

 The Onewheel is a self-balancing single wheel electric board, produced by Future Motion in Santa Cruz (California).
 They are very popular amongst skateboaders and anyone that want a very cool and fun way to get around.
 Built tough, a Onewheel is a great all-terrain personal electric vehicle.

-Riding a Onewheel is a unique floating experience, somewhat like a skateboard but with superior carving possibilities (even uphills) but also with a sensation a bit like snowboarding or surfing.
+Riding a Onewheel is a unique floating experience, somewhat like a skateboard but with superior carving possibilities (even uphills) and with a sensation a bit like snowboarding or surfing.

-The Chinese manufacturer Floatwheel makes popular do-it-yourself self-balancing board kits.
-In 2023 they introduced their first two complete boards to challenge Onewheels dominance in the marketplace, the Floatwheel adventure and the adventure pro.
-Both are based on the open-source VESC software and support the right to repair/modify a board.
+The Chinese manufacturer Floatwheel originally made popular do-it-yourself self-balancing board kits.
+In 2023 they introduced their first two complete boards to challenge Onewheel’s dominance in the marketplace, the Floatwheel adv and the adv pro.
+Both are based on the open-source VESC software, support the right to repair/modify a board, and use a new high-torque CannonCore motor.
+They also make conversion kits for Onewheel models.

 Future Motion still has not allowed the official distribution of Onewheels in New Zealand, although they can be purchased in Australia (and shipped to New Zealand at the owner’s expense and voiding warranty).
-Furthermore, as in Australia many Onewheel warranty and service claims require the board to be sent back to California for repair, whose delay can breach the promptness required under New Zealand’s Consumer Protection Act.
-In the US in 2023 all Onwheels were subject to a safety recall and introduction of haptic buzz to help warn of unexpected potential cutouts, something we’ve experienced firsthand ourselves even at lower speeds.
+As in Australia many Onewheel warranty and service claims require the board to be sent back to California for repair, whose delay can breach the promptness required under New Zealand’s Consumer Guarantees Act.
+In the US in 2023 all Onewheels were subject to a safety recall and introduction of haptic buzz to help warn of unexpected potential cutouts, something we’ve experienced firsthand ourselves even at lower speeds.

 Onewheel Pint X30 km/h19-29 km225 (110) minutes12.5 kg1500 Watt342 Wh